You got the invitation for your friends' wedding and found the perfect wedding gift when suddenly it hits you. What are you going to wear?

 Attire for an Evening Black-Tie Wedding

 Black tie weddings are very formal, and you'll need to rent or invest in appropriate clothing for the event.
 If you don't have a tux or formal gown, there are many rental services available, both in shops and online.
 Remember that you'll be dancing, so avoid very tight dresses or shoes that are uncomfortable.

 - A formal dress, usually floor-length

-- Accessorize with beaded purses, fancy wraps and formal jewelry that have been waiting for an occasion such as this.
+- Accessories such as beaded purses, fancy wraps and formal jewelry

 What Not to Wear